Skip to content

 High Prolactin

-Prolactin is a hormone that is made to enable breastfeeding.
+Prolactin is a hormone that enables breastfeeding.
 It can also rise due to stress.
 High prolactin can interfere with the normal functioning of the ovaries.
-I use an herb called Chastetree, along with vitamin B6 and magnesium to reduce excess prolactin production.
+I use an herb called Chastetree, along with vitamin B6 and magnesium, to reduce excess prolactin production.

 High Testosterone

 Testosterone is a male-type hormone or androgen.
-Women have a certain amount too.
-In women, it can help with energy, drive and motivation, and libido.
+Women have a certain amount, too.
+It can help women with energy, drive, motivation, and libido.
 However, too much testosterone can interfere with the normal functioning of the HPG axis.
 The HPG axis is the communication line that occurs between your brain and your ovaries.
 The HPG axis orchestrates the stimulation of egg follicles to mature into eggs, the subsequent production of estrogen, the release of the egg, and the production of progesterone.
 High testosterone is a common finding in PCOS.
 A healthy diet and exercise regimen moderate excessive testosterone production, along with herbs like Saw Palmetto and nettle root, Berberine, Cinnamon, Myo-inositol, and d-chiro inositol.

 Too Much DHEAs

-DHEAs is a weak androgen, produced by your adrenal glands.
-Similar to testosterone it can be increased in PCOS and it can disrupt ovulation.
+DHEAs is a weak androgen produced by your adrenal glands.
+Similar to testosterone, it can be increased in PCOS and disrupt ovulation.
 A healthy diet and exercise regimen moderate excessive DHEAs production, along with herbs like Saw Palmetto and nettle root, Berberine, Cinnamon, Myo-inositol, and d-chiro inositol.

 High DHT

 DHT is a particularly potent form of testosterone.
 It is produced from normal testosterone by an enzyme called 5-alpha-reductase.
-This enzyme works faster when there is an increase in insulin.
-Insulin is triggered by the intake of carbs and sugar.
+This enzyme works faster when insulin levels increase, which is triggered by carbohydrate and sugar intake.
 A healthy diet and exercise regimen moderate excessive dihydrotestosterone production, along with herbs like Saw Palmetto and nettle root, Berberine, Cinnamon, Myo-inositol, and d-chiro inositol.

 HPA axis dysfunction

 All of your endocrine glands work together.
 The hypothalamus and pituitary in your brain direct the rest of the hormone-producing glands.
-There can be faulty signaling from your hypothalamus and pituitary to your adrenal glands or an inadequate adrenal gland respone.
+There can be faulty signalling from your hypothalamus and pituitary to your adrenal glands or an inadequate adrenal gland response.
 The adrenals supply building blocks to your ovaries to produce estrogen.
-The release of estrogen, as an egg is developing, is what triggers ovulation.
+The release of estrogen as an egg is developing is what triggers ovulation.
 If the building blocks are inadequate, estrogen doesn’t rise sufficiently to prompt ovulation.

 Autoimmune disease